 Monitor screen time

 There are studies upon studies that the light from electronic devices makes it difficult for you to fall asleep because it interferes with your circadian cycle.
-Sleep experts advice turning off all electronic items at least two hours before bedtime to achieve your goal of becoming a morning person.
+Sleep experts advise turning off all electronic items at least two hours before bedtime to achieve your goal of becoming a morning person.
 But hey, while you are at it, why not bring it up by another hour and spend that extra time catching up on your reading or with your family?

 Ditch the curtains/blinds

 I know, I know!
 I was like most other people who use blinds or heavy curtains and draw them at nightfall.
 Well, guess what, this will hamper your attempt of becoming a morning person.
 Worry not!
 There’s a simple solution.
-Leaving the curtains or blinds half-open, or at least going for sheer/light material curtains will still protect your privacy but wake you up naturally when the sun’s first rays filters into your room.
-This has been the biggest game changer for me in the past one year.
+Leaving the curtains or blinds half-open, or at least going for sheer/light material curtains will still protect your privacy but wake you up naturally when the sun’s first rays filter into your room.
+This has been the biggest game-changer for me in the past one year.

 Set alarm for 15 mins earlier

 You will not become a morning person overnight.
 But be ready to take small steps.
 Waking up 15 mins before your regular wake-up time will allow your body to adapt to the changing schedule.
-It’s up to you whether you want to go as fast as waking up earlier every day or spread it out across several weeks until you reach your target wake up time.
-I do this with my son every time we need to switch up his schedule because of a change in school schedule.
+It’s up to you whether you want to go as fast as waking up earlier every day or spread it out across several weeks until you reach your target wake-up time.
+I do this with my son every time we need to switch up his schedule because of a change in the school schedule.

 Remember to give yourself at least a couple of weeks to before you will see any sustainable results.
 After all, Rome wasn’t built in a day.